Evaluating and Improving the Robustness of LiDAR Odometry and Localization Under Real-World Corruptions: Experiment Setup

-We experiment four SOTA LiDAR SLAM techniques and one map-based LiDAR localization, as shown in Table~\ref{tab:slams}.
-We try to select one representative work from different types of mainstream LiDAR localization technologies, i.e. feature-based, direct, and projection-based methods~\cite{Zhang20243DLS}.
-We also include two neural distance field-based approaches, which have emerged and become popular since the success of the NeRF~\cite{mildenhall2020nerf} in computer vision.

-MULLS~\cite{9561364} is a feature-based SLAM that uses ground filtering and principal components analysis to extract features from the PCD.
-It builds local sub-maps using previous PCD and match the current frame with local sub-maps by the proposed multi-metric linear least square iterative closest point algorithm to compute the pose.
-KISS-ICP~\cite{10015694} is a direct SLAM that combines point-to-point ICP with adaptive thresholding, a robust kernel, universal motion compensation, and point cloud subsampling.
-DeLORA~\cite{9561063} is a projection-based, unsupervised SLAM.
+We evaluate four odometry and one localization systems, as shown in Table~\ref{tab:slams}.
+The subject systems comprise two representative classical methods, MULLS and kiss-icp, and three learning-based approaches, DeLORA, NeRF-LOAM, and LocNDF.
+MULLS~\cite{9561364} is a feature-based LiDAR odometry that uses ground filtering and principal components analysis to extract features from the point cloud.
+It builds local sub-maps using the previous point cloud and match the current frame with local sub-maps by the proposed multi-metric linear least square iterative closest point algorithm to compute the pose.
+KISS-ICP~\cite{Vizzo2022KISSICPID} is a direct matching LiDAR odometry that combines point-to-point ICP with adaptive thresholding, a robust kernel, universal motion compensation, and point cloud subsampling.
+DeLORA~\cite{9561063} is a learning-based, unsupervised LiDAR odometry.
 It projects the 3D point cloud to 2D image representations and employs ResNet to extract features from the 2D image.
-Then it predicts the translation and rotation by feeding the features into an MLP.
-NeRF-LOAM employs a neural network to predict the signed distance field (SDF).
+Then it predicts the translation and rotation by feeding the features into a neural network.
+NeRF-LOAM~\cite{Deng_2023_ICCV} employs a neural network to predict the signed distance field (SDF).
 It first builds the previous frames into an octree.
 Then it samples intersected points between laser rays and voxels in the previously built octree.
 Given sampled points, the neural network predicts the SDF.
 Since sampled points are transformed to the same coordinate system as the previously built octree by the pose to be estimated, NeRF-LOAM optimizes the pose, neural network, and voxel embedding jointly by minimizing the loss between predicted SDF and real SDF.
 Different from NeRF-LOAM, LocNDF trains a neural network offline to predict the SDF.
 Given the online LiDAR scan, it tries to find a pose $P$ so that the neural network can produce minimal SDF when sampled points are transformed by $P$.